 Establish an Online Presence

-Convey and Promote
+Convey and Augment

-In 2016, Ford invested 182.2 million in cloud-based software company, Pivotal, in an effort to personalize the company’s manufacturing, marketing, and customer service strategy.
+In 2016, Ford invested 182.2 million in a cloud-based software company, Pivotal, in an effort to personalize the company’s manufacturing, marketing, and customer service strategy.
 Using leading-edge software to collect and analyze data has enabled Ford to personalize its content strategy to further enhance the customer experience and more directly meet customer needs.

 Shortly after the acquisition, Ford President and CEO Mark Fields noted, “Our investment in Pivotal will help strengthen our ability to deliver these customer experiences at the speed of Silicon Valley, including continually expanding FordPass – our digital, physical and personal mobility platform.”